-Now in its second year, our Flock Talk podcast is produced with first-year students and their families in mind.
+Now in its third year, our Flock Talk podcast is produced with first-year students and their families in mind.
 We know from experience the types of questions that new Ducks have when transitioning to college, and we feature guests that inform, educate, and introduce important campus resources.

 Leaving the Nest

 There are a few things we recommend for families, to prepare for the beginning of school and to help first-year students transition into university life.